kubeshop/botkube/docs/proposal/2022-09-28-event-manager-extensibility.md

 `time`: Event time in Unix time format to not deal with date parsing.

-`data`: This is the event data that contains important information about source. what you see in `data` section is just example, we can also add some kind of validation in Botkube to better use received data.
+`data`: This is the event data that contains important information about source.
+What you see in `data` section is just example, we can also add some kind of validation in Botkube to better use received data.
 For example, if we force user to send key value pairs, we can easily apply templating/filtering to this event to full-fill our future stories about sending custom notifications to slack.
 Data structure is strongly opened to suggestion.